 Abstract

-In this prospective study, three consecutive patients with unresectable locally advanced pancreatic cancer underwent capsule endoscopy (CE) before and after chemoradiotherapy to evaluate duodenal and jejunal mucosa, and examine the relationship between CE findings and dose distribution.
+In this case series, three consecutive patients with unresectable locally advanced pancreatic cancer (ULAPC) underwent capsule endoscopy (CE) before and after chemoradiotherapy (CRT) to evaluate duodenal and jejunal mucosa, and examine the relationship between CE findings and dose distribution.
 CE after chemoradiotherapy showed duodenitis and proximal jejunitis in all three patients.
 The most inflamed region was the third part of the duodenum, and in dose distribution, this was the closest region to the center of irradiation.
-All three patients had some digestive symptoms, which might have arisen from radiation duodenitis and proximal jejunitis, and CE might be useful for their diagnosis.
+This case series shows that CE can safely diagnose acute duodenitis and proximal jejunitis caused by CRT for ULAPC, and the dose distribution is possible to predict the degree of duodenal and jejunal mucosal injuries.

 Key word: radiation enteritis, capsule endoscopy, pancreatic cancer.